Phase boundaries in algebraic conformal QFT: Phase boundaries

 For the remainder of {\em this} section, we drop the subscript distinguishing two-dimensional nets.

 Let $\A\subset \B^L$ and $\A\subset \B^R$ be the local extensions of $\A$ defining the QFT to the left and to the right of the boundary.
-Let $\C\equiv \C^-$ be the universal construction, namely the (nonlocal) extension obtained by the braided product $A^L\times^- A^R$ of the corresponding commutative Q-systems $A^L$ and $A^R$.
+Let $\D\equiv \D^-$ be the universal construction, namely the (nonlocal) extension obtained by the braided product $A^L\times^- A^R$ of the corresponding commutative Q-systems $A^L$ and $A^R$.

-By Prop.\ \ref{p:prod-loc}, the extension $\A\subset \C$ is in general reducible, and the relative commutant coincides with the centre $\C'\cap \C$.
-The central decomposition gives irreducible representations of $\C$, restricting to representations of both $\B^L$ and $\B^R$ on a common Hilbert space.
+By \pref{p:prod-loc}, the extension $\A\subset \D$ is in general reducible, and the relative commutant coincides with the centre $\D'\cap \D$.
+The central decomposition gives irreducible representations of $\D$, restricting to representations of both $\B^L$ and $\B^R$ on a common Hilbert space.